targeted-DK/targeted-DK.github.io/_posts/Layer Normalization.md

 ---

 ## Abstract
-  - Deep learning is computationally expensive
+  - Deep learning is computationally expensive.
-  - We can fix this by normalizing the activities of neurons, such as batch normalization
+  - We can fix this by normalizing the activities of neurons, such as batch normalization.
-  - Batch normalization uses summed input to a neuron to compute an mean and variance to normalize summed input for each training case
+  - Batch normalization uses summed input to a neuron to compute an mean and variance to normalize summed input for each training case.
   - This paper converts batch normalization to layer norm for a single training case.
   - Layer normalization is very effective at stabilizing the hidden state dynamics in recurrent networks.